thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

 To load data from an AWS S3 bucket, do the following:

-1. Log in to the Linux shell using SSH.
+1. Log in to the Linux shell of your AWS instance using SSH.

 2. Use the following syntax to invoke `tsload`, specifying the appropriate flags and your data source file: